wzao1515/w6113.github.io/projects.md

 [Scalable](https://www.microsoft.com/en-us/research/uploads/prod/2019/01/Wu-drucker-QueryingVideos.pdf),
 [Image](http://cidrdb.org/cidr2019/papers/p141-kang-cidr19.pdf),
 [Databases](http://cidrdb.org/cidr2019/papers/p40-krishnan-cidr19.pdf) are on the horizon.
 However, a major limitation is that the query interface is incredibly impoverished.
 How do you specify that you want to find red cars that move along a trajectory?
 Or to look for relationships between two objects over time?
 Certainly not by writing SQL-like text queries.
 The challenge is that video is fundamentally 3D, but query interfaces are 1D.

-However,  where videos can be directly rendered as a 3D object in VR.
+* Idea 1: the core abstraction in relational algebra is Joins.
+In video, it is likely also joins, but for the same image across video frames, or the relationship between objects across video frames.
+The nature of trajectories, positioning, and timing are all core aspects to relating concepts in video.
+Propose and implement a prototype to help users express video joins.
+* Idea 2: VR can render videos as 3D objects.
 What does a query language look like if designed for VR?
 What types of joins, or filtering, make sense?
 You should have VR experience.

 #### In-Network Query Processing